intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 [7]: <https://github.com/intel/llvm/pull/3210>

-The first pass operates on each kernel and each exported device function, iterating over all the functions in the static call tree of that kernel or exported device function to form the union of all aspects it requires.
-If the kernel or exported device function is decorated with the `[[sycl::requires()]]`, those aspects are also added to the union.
+The first pass operates on the static call tree for each kernel and each exported device function, propagating the aspects that are used up from the leaves of the call tree.
+The result of this pass is that each function in the call tree is labeled with the union of all aspects that are used in that function or in any of the functions it calls.
+We call this the `Used` set of aspects.

-**NOTE**: This first pass traverses the static call tree even for kernels that are decorated with the `[[sycl::requires()]]` attribute.
-Although the front-end compiler has already verified that the kernel doesn't require any aspects beyond those listed in the attribute, the front-end compiler was only able to verify this for the device functions that reside in the same translation unit as the kernel.
-Therefore, we might still find more required aspects in the post-link tool because we have visibility to all device functions in the kernel's static call tree, even those that are defined in other translation units.
+The error checking in the front-end of the compiler has already verified that a function decorated with the `[[sycl::requires()]]` attribute does not use any optional features other than those listed in the attribute.
+However, the static call tree constructed by the front-end may not be as complete as the call tree constructed by the post-link tool, for example when a kernel calls a `SYCL_EXTERNAL` device function that is defined in another translation unit.
+Since the effort is minimal, we do the error checking again in the post-link tool in order to catch more errors.

+If any of the device functions was annotated with the `[[sycl::requires()]]` attribute, we call the set of aspects in that attribute the `Allowed` set.
+If the `Used` set contains any aspects not in the `Allowed` set, we issue a diagnostic.
+Note that we do this analysis for every device function, not just the ones that correspond to kernels or to exported device functions.

+**TODO**: Can this diagnostic include the source position of the attribute and the source position of the code that uses optional feature?
+It think this depends on the information in the LLVM IR, which is not defined yet.

-Once we have the full set of aspects used by each kernel and exported device function, we do the following for each:
+After checking for diagnostics, we compute the union of the `Used` set and the `Allowed` set (if any) for each kernel and each exported device function.
+We call this the function's `Required` set of aspects.
+We then do the following for each kernel and each exported device function:

-* For each required aspects, emit an `OpSpecConstantTrue` instruction to represent this requirement.
+* For each aspect in the `Required` set, emit an `OpSpecConstantFalse` instruction to represent this requirement.
 We maintain a set of "required specialization constants" for each kernel or exported device function, which is used later.
 Add this specialization constant to that set.
 In addition, add an "aspect" entry to the device image's "SYCL/requirements" property set, as described below.
-(We could instead emit `OpSpecConstantFalse`.
-It doesn't matter because the runtime will always provide a value for these specialization constants.)

-* If the kernel function is decorated with the `[[reqd_work_group_size()]]` attribute, emit an `OpSpecConstantTrue` op to represent this requirement and add this also to the kernel's set of required specialization constants.
+* If the kernel function is decorated with the `[[reqd_work_group_size()]]` attribute, emit an `OpSpecConstantFalse` op to represent this requirement and add this also to the kernel's set of required specialization constants.
 In addition, add a "reqd\_work\_group\_size" entry to the device image's "SYCL/requirements" property set.

-* If the kernel function is decorated with the `[[reqd_sub_group_size()]]` attribute, emit an `OpSpecConstantTrue` op to represent this requirement and add this also to the kernel's set of required specialization constants.
+* If the kernel function is decorated with the `[[reqd_sub_group_size()]]` attribute, emit an `OpSpecConstantFalse` op to represent this requirement and add this also to the kernel's set of required specialization constants.
 In addition, add a "reqd\_sub\_group\_size" entry to the device image's "SYCL/requirements" property set.